 - certain Court Services Victoria documents (s 29B);

 - certain internal ministerial working documents (s 30);

 - certain documents relating to the Independent Broad-based Anti-corruption Commission (s 31A);

 - documents relating to trade secrets or other business, commercial or financial information (s 34);

-- certain documents containing Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. communicated in confidence to an agency or a government minister (s 35);
+- certain documents containing material communicated in confidence to an agency or a government minister (s 35);

-- documents the Providing information to another person or institution as required by a contract or other legal process. of which would be contrary to public interest (s 36);
+- documents the disclosure of which would be contrary to public interest (s 36);

 - documents to which secrecy provisions of enactments apply (s 38).